dps923/winter2020/notes/week11.md

 <br>

-### Monday plan
+### Thursday plan

+On this day, Test 3 will be written.
+It is worth 14%.
+It covers all topics covered since the last test.

+Here is more and general information about [the upcoming test](test-success-info).

-Work on the programming assignment, and get help from a classmate or the professor if you need it.
+Then, in the remaining time, work on the programming assignment, and get help from a classmate or the professor if you need it.

 <br>